 Unfortunately, not all sugar-free chocolate is keto-friendly.
 Always read the nutrition label and ingredients list to know for sure if your chocolate is low-carb.
-In particular, avoid sugar-free chocolate sweetened with maltitol as this sugar alcohol actually will spike your blood sugar the same way regular sugar does.
+In particular, avoid sugar-free chocolate/ dark chocolate sweetened with maltitol as cheap sugar alcohols like this actually spike your blood sugar the same way regular sugar does.
 (Learn more about Maltitol on Keto)

 You can eat dark chocolate on a keto diet, but it’s still important to track the carbs and monitor your intake.
-The lower the cocoa percentage, the higher the carb content will be, so sticking to 80% or higher is your best option.
+In dark chocolate the higher the cocoa percentage, the lower the carb content will be, so stick to 80% or higher.
+And for reference anything that is below 55% is actually classified as milk chocolate because there is too much sugar and cocoa butter.
 Here are a few dark chocolate brands you can try!

 Lindt Dark Chocolate – 7g net carbs